adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This update fixes bugs in the Panel and User-Data Javascript and in the Group-Membership display.
-See the change-log for details.
+This update adds a minor function to the Javascript Panel's TabbedContent

 Downloads